Freshman Mentor Program

 - Attend two mandatory events (Kickoff Meet & Greet and the End of Semester Wrap-up event) with assigned freshman/freshmen.

-AES Freshman Mentor Monthly Reporting
+Freshman Mentor Monthly Reporting

-The AES Mentor Report Form should be submitted once per month according to the deadlines provided by the Office of Undergraduate Education.
-These brief reports provide the Office of Undergraduate Education with the information necessary to ensure that the AES Freshman Mentor Program is a rewarding experience for both mentors and the freshmen being mentored.
+The Mentor Report Form should be submitted once per month according to the deadlines provided by the Office of Undergraduate Education.
+These brief reports provide the Office of Undergraduate Education with the information necessary to ensure that the Freshman Mentor Program is a rewarding experience for both mentors and the freshmen being mentored.